-The batteries of e-bikes and CO2 emissions
+E-bike batteries and CO2 emissions

 What does this mean for our SUSHI BIKE?